-Intevac leases certain manufacturing facilities, warehouses, office space, and equipment under non-cancelable operating leases that expire at various times up to March 2024 and has options to renew most leases, with rentals to be negotiated.
+Intevac leases certain manufacturing facilities, warehouses, office space, and equipment under non-cancelable operating leases that expire at various times up to June 2029 and has options to renew most leases, with rentals to be negotiated.
 Certain of Intevac's leases contain provisions for rental adjustments.
 Operating lease rentals are expensed on a straight-line basis over the life of the lease beginning on the date we take possession of the property.
 At lease inception, we determine the lease term by assuming the exercise of those renewal options that are reasonably assured.
 The exercise of lease renewal options is at our sole discretion.
 The lease term is used to determine whether a lease is financing or operating and is used to calculate straight-line rent expense.
 Additionally, the depreciable life of leasehold improvements is limited by the expected lease term.
 Leases with an initial term of 12 months or less are not recorded on the consolidated balance sheet; we recognize lease expense for these leases on a straight-line basis over the lease term.

 The Company and EOTECH have entered into a Lease Assignment Agreement that assigns a portion of the Company's lease obligation regarding its Santa Clara, California campus to EOTECH.
 The Company is contingently liable should EOTECH default on future lease obligations through the lease termination date of March 2024.
-The aggregate amount of the future lease obligations under this arrangement is \$2.0 million as of December 31, 2022.
+The aggregate amount of the future lease obligations under this arrangement is \$293,000 as of December 30, 2023.
 As the Company is not being released as the primary obligor under the original lease, the lease assignment has been accounted for as a sublease.

-In consideration of EOTECH's assumption of the above-mentioned lease obligations, which assumed lease obligations pertain in part to excess space beyond that required for EOTECH's currently anticipated operation of the Photonics business, the Company agreed to pay to EOTECH the amount of \$2.1 million (the "Unused Space Amount"), which Unused Space Amount is payable in (i) one initial installment of \$308,000 on January 10, 2022 and (ii) seven (7) equal quarterly installments of \$259,000.
+In consideration of EOTECH's assumption of the above-mentioned lease obligations, which assumed lease obligations pertain in part to excess space beyond that required for EOTECH's currently anticipated operation of the Photonics business, the Company agreed to pay to EOTECH the amount of \$2.1 million (the "Unused Space Amount"), which Unused Space Amount was payable in (i) one initial installment of \$308,000 on January 10, 2022 and (ii) seven (7) equal quarterly installments of \$259,000.
+The final payment was made in October 2023.

-The following table reflects our lease assets and our lease liabilities at December 31, 2022 and January 1, 2022.
+The following table reflects our lease assets and our lease liabilities at December 30, 2023 and December 31, 2022.